joe-speedboat/workshop.ansible/03 Getting Started.md

 We can do a lot of things with that, but how?

 ### ansible
-With the ansible comand, we can define and run a single task 'playbook' against a set of hosts.
+With the ansible command, we can define and run a single task 'playbook' against a set of hosts.
 Localhost is a target that is builtin, so we will update the localhosts software with ansible as an example exercise.
 * First we look at the documentation
 ```bash
 ansible-doc dnf
 ```

-* Now we just update the software with an ad-hoc ansible comand:
+* Now we just update the software with an ad-hoc ansible command:
 First let us check if Ansible can connect the target server
 ```
 ansible -m ping localhost